Vikramaditya II: Wars against Pallavas

 Vikramaditya again invaded the Pallava kingdom after 734, aided by the faithful ally, the Western Ganga King Sripurusha, who joined the Chalukyas in this expedition.
 The earliest mention of this invasion is in the Narwan plates issued on 21 December 741 or 742.
 The Pallava King Nandivarman was a 13-year-old boy who nevertheless made a valiant but futile attempt to face the invasion.
 The Pallava king fled Kanchipuram into exile, leaving behind all his regal attributes which included among other things, a prestigious musical drum (katumukha), a musical instrument (samudraghosa) and a mace.
 Many of his war elephants, a large quantity of precious stones and gold fell into the hands of the victorious Chalukya monarch.

 The road to Kanchipuram lay open and Vikramaditya II entered the city victorious.
 He ensured that the residents of the city were not harmed nor were the beautiful monuments destroyed (from inscription - Kanchim avinasya pravisya).
 The bounties of war were also returned.
 Unlike many conquering kings, Vikramaditya behaved in a very honorable way and showed consideration towards both the inhabitants and the city.
 Many donations were made to local Brahmins and gifts given to the weak and the forlorn citizens.
 Vikramaditya II had in his moment of revenge transformed himself from an overbearing conqueror to a humble devotee of the deities in the temples of Kanchipuram.
-The act of returning large amounts of booty to the temples earned him religious merit.
+The act of returning large amounts of bounty to the temples earned him religious merit.
 All that was then inscribed on a Kannada language inscription on the back of a pillar in the mantapa (hall) of the Kailasanatha temple.
 His benevolent acts at other temples have also been recorded in his copper plate inscriptions.
 Vikramaditya thus wiped out the disgrace that had fallen on the Chalukya empire by the occupation of Vatapi a century earlier by the Pallava Narasimhavarman I. Having satiated his quest for revenge, Vikramaditya II returned to Badami.
-The Chalukyan empire then reached its proportions during the rule of Pulakeshin II.
+The Chalukyan empire then reached its proportions during the rule of Pulakeshi II.

 He overran the kingdoms of Chera, Chola and Pandyas and defeated a Kalabhra ruler as well.
 Those victories were written in his inscription on the shores of the Indian Ocean.
-The final invasion of Kanchipuram happened in the final years of the reign of Vikramaditya II, under the leadership of his son Kirtivarman II.
+The final invasion of Kanchipuram happened in the final years of the reign of Vikramaditya II, under the leadership of his son Kirtivarma II.

 Conflict with Arabs

-In the early years of Vikramaditya's reign, Arab invaders who had established themselves in the Sindh made a push into the Deccan.
+In the early years of Vikramaditya's reign, Arab invaders who had established themselves in the Sindh made a push into the Deccan during the Umayyad campaigns in India.
 Avanijanashraya Pulakeshin, a son of Vikramaditya I's brother Jayasimhavarman who was the governor of the Lata branch (Gujarat) fought and defeated an Umayyad army in 739 CE.
 Vikramaditya II so appreciated his valour, he conferred the title of Avanijanasraya (refuge of the people of the earth) on Pulakeshin.
 The Rashtrakuta King Dandivarma or Dantidurga also fought along the Chalukyas against the Arabs.